Here’s how to do port forwarding with your iPhone hotspot:

 You can use VPN services or apps from the app store to find a way to effectively forward ports.

-So if you want to learn all about how to port-forward with your hotspot on your iPhone, then this article is for you.
+So if you want to learn all about port forwarding with your hotspot on your iPhone, then this article is for you.

 What Is Port Forwarding?